Buying Points in Sports Betting at a Glance

 The trick to buying points profitably, however, is weighing the value of the improved spread against the worse odds and payouts that comes with moving the line.

-If the original point spread bet had odds of -110 and buying a point is going to change that to -130, you have to be sure it’s worth it.
+If the original point spread bet had odds of -110 and buying a point will change that to -130, you have to be sure it’s worth it.

-In order to be profitable, your team’s going to have to win a lot more often to make it a profitable strategy.
+To be profitable, your team will have to win a lot more often to make it a profitable strategy.

 If it’s your first time testing the waters buying points on the spread, or you need some help to improve, follow our top three tips below:

-It’s a simple step but it’s also the thing most people fail to do on a regular basis.
-Even if you’re just betting the regular spread you need to do some homework.
+It’s a simple step, but it’s also the thing most people fail to do regularly.
+Even if you’re betting the regular spread, you need to do some homework.
 It’s even more important if you’re buying points.

 Depending on the matchup and the stats, one or two points on the spread could make all the difference.

 Buying points in certain situations can be a viable strategy for sports bettors.
-However, no matter if you’re a newcomer to sports betting and buying points or a veteran of 20 years, anyone will tell you that getting carried away buying points can be a quick way to drain your bankroll.
+However, whether you’re a newcomer to sports betting and buying points or a veteran of 20 years, anyone will tell you that getting carried away with buying points can be a quick way to drain your bankroll.

 Many sports bettors stay away from buying points completely.
 They’re not necessarily in the right, but it further enforces the point that buying points is an option, rather than a necessity, for sports bettors.

-It goes without saying that the added costs of buying points do scare off a number of sports bettors.
+The added costs of buying points do scare off several sports bettors.
 Usually, the cost of buying a half-point is $10 on top of a $110 bet.
 For NFL games where the line is +/-3 or +/-7, oddsmakers sometimes double the price.

-That’s why it’s so important to shop around and find the best point spreads and the cheapest prices for buying points.
+That’s why it’s so important to shop around for the best lines and find the best point spreads and the cheapest prices for buying points.

-Another way buying points can be useful is to make sure your bet doesn’t end in a push.
-A push is gambling slang for a tie and when it happens, your bet is refunded and you don’t win any money.
+Another way buying points can be useful is to ensure your bet doesn’t end in a push.
+A push is gambling slang for a tie, and when it happens, your bet is refunded, and you don’t win any money.

 Whenever the point spread is a whole number, there’s the possibility of a push.